The Crucial Role of SNAP in Hunger Relief

 What is the impact of SNAP?

-At the Food Research and Action Center, SNAP Director Salaam Bhatti says, “For every one meal [food banks] can provide, SNAP provides nine meals for low-income people.”
+At the Food Research and Action Center (FRAC), SNAP Director Salaam Bhatti says, “For every one meal [food banks] can provide, SNAP provides nine meals for low-income people.”
 That’s because SNAP puts food purchasing funds directly in the hands of consumers.
 SNAP allows people to choose the foods that work best for their family, and it also supports our economy.
-As a result, Bhatti says, “Food banks shouldn’t be the first line of defense [against hunger].
+According to FRAC, every dollar in SNAP benefits generates $1.79 in economic activity.
+That means SNAP doesn’t just benefit its users, it benefits growers, grocers, and the economy as a whole.
+Bhatti says, “Food banks shouldn’t be the first line of defense [against hunger].
 They should just be there for emergency food situations.”

 Why are you telling me about SNAP now?